Full Disclosure: I earn commissions for purchases made through links in this post.

 Blackstone 36 Inch Griddle Review Summary

 The Blackstone 36″ griddle cooking station is a very good product.
 The poor grease management is disappointing, so too the lack of leveling feet/legs.
-In all other respects it is an excellent griddle at a very competitive price.
+In all other respects it is an excellent griddle at a very competitive price (around $350 – see my roundup of some other great grills under $500 here).

 Build quality is very solid, heating is even if you need it and completely controllable into zones when you don’t.
 It’s not hard to see why this is one of the top selling gas grill products on the market right now.